Spidertracks and the Silver Spitfire - Circumnavigating the Globe on a World-First Journey

 Rich in history, the single seater Spitfire’s timeless design gleams in a stunning polished aluminium finish, and was originally designed as a short-range, high-performance interceptor.
 The historic airframe was designed with speed in mind; its thin and distinctive elliptical wing gives it an advantage over others, including the Hawker Hurricane.

 As the Spitfire has a single engine, safety and awareness of her location in the air is paramount.
 Whether the team are guiding her over arctic, tropical, or desert landscapes, or over large bodies of water, they know they will always stay connected.
-By utilising Spidertracks’ flight following capability, combined with the global coverage of Iridium®’s satellite network, the ground-based crew know where the team is in the sky (and the Spitfire of course!) at all times, and, it also gives those who want to follow the journey clear visibility of her live flight path (you can check out the live tracker here!).
+By utilising Spidertracks’ flight following capability, combined with the global coverage of Iridium®’s satellite network, the ground-based crew know where the team is in the sky (and the Spitfire of course!) at all times, and, it also gives those who want to follow the journey clear visibility of her live flight path.

 We're proud to be supporting the team who are embarking on this world-first expedition, and wish them all the best for the remainder of their journey.